anuket-project/anuket-specifications/doc/gov/chapters/chapter04.md

 The same terms, process of nomination and selection described in [**4.2**](#4.2) must be applied to Governance Committee leads and co-leads positions.

 Additionally, the following points also apply:
-- One Lead and up to 3 Co-Leads positions are available for the Governance Comitee leadership.
+- One Lead and up to 3 Co-Leads positions are available for the Governance Committee leadership.
 - When the nomination and selection process is due within CNTT, All Technical Workstream, Governance workstreams, and TSC nomination and selection process need to have been concluded **before** Governance committee nomination and selection process starts.
 - nomination and selection process for Governance Committee should be facilitated by the sitting Governance Committee Leads.